CoderDojoMilano/coderdojo-minecraft-forgemod/README.md

 * custom sword with custom textures and material (harvestLevel, maxUses, efficiency, damage, enchantability)
 * custom armor with custom textures and material (durability, reductionAmounts, enchantability)

-Mod is avaliable for several Forge version .
-Are identified by src suffix.

-1.6.4-9.11.1.965 is created following Milano Coder Dojo tutorial (http://coderdojomilano.it/tutorial-minecraft-modding-1/)
+The mod is created following Milano Coder Dojo tutorial (http://coderdojomilano.it/tutorial-minecraft-modding-1/)

 WARNING : Forge 1.6.4-9.11.1.965 is depracated by Forge Team .... don't lose your workspace ;)